 The first specific allegation raised in the Reuters report was that Starbucks makes its UK operation (and to be fair its other non-US operations) pay a royalty for the use of the Starbuck group’s ‘intellectual property'.
 This includes its brand name and its business processes.
 The royalty was paid at a rate of 6 per cent until 2012, since when, it has now been revealed, it has been cut to 4.7 per cent in the UK.
 Whatever the rate paid, these payments reduce taxable income in the UK while increasing Starbucks’ profits elsewhere.
 And that is the core of the suggestion made by Reuters and investigated by the PAC: that the payments had as their main purpose the movement of profit, and the intellectual property right to which they relate is just a convenient mechanism for achieving that goal.

 The payments were made, as the PAC interview of Starbucks Chief Financial Offer Troy Alstead revealed, to the Netherlands, but from there half went back to the USA.
 Alstead was very keen to tell the PAC that Starbucks ‘have no tax haven [subsidiaries] in Bermuda, Cayman or anywhere else around the world.
 We never have and never intend to.’
-That, though, was a misleading claim, made it seems in the hope that if the committee believed such places were not being used, then all would be in good order.
-Further questioning from the PAC lead to doubt on that point.
+That, though, was a claim that was less straightforward than it first seemed, made it seems in the hope that if the committee believed such places were not being used then Starbucks was not tax avoiding.
+Further questioning from the PAC made it clear that the committee did not accept such a simple line of reasoning at face value.
 Having first claimed that tax was paid at about 16 per cent on royalties, although without saying where, Alstead then admitted that the rate paid in the Netherlands was somewhat different, but he declined to say what.
 When questioned about the Dutch tax rate by Stephen Barclay MP the exchange went like this:

 <display dialogue>